 Secure your belongings

 You can usually find me snapping photos at Disney.
 As a Disney blogger, every trip I load up my photo stock pile, gathering needed pictures, coming up with inspiration, and of course capturing the memories!
 That said, I am never without camera(s), lenses, and of course all my other photography equipment.
 I saved up a looooonnnggg time for my D-SLR and I’m not ready to sacrifice it to the rapids!
 That’s why I always make sure to secure my belongings.
 I have found that a gallon size zip top bag is wonderful waterproofing strategy!
 I usually have a few spares in my park bag.
 I seal up all my small electronics in one bag together (like my point and shoot camera, flip cam, cell phone, fan, etc.).
 Then I put my larger camera and lenses in individual bags.
-Then I stash my items away in my park bag and brave the splashing, gushing, soaking good fun!
+Then I stash my items away in my and brave the splashing, gushing, soaking good fun!

 Opt for cover